ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - ### event-service

-  `Spring Boot` Web Java application responsible for listening events from `Kafka` and saving those events in `Cassandra`.
+  `Spring Boot` Web Java application responsible for listening events from `Kafka` and saving them in `Cassandra`.

   - **Deserialization**